Cheng-Lin-Li/SegCaps/README.md

                         Batch size for training/testing.
   --initial_lr INITIAL_LR
                         Initial learning rate for Adam.
+  --steps_per_epoch STEPS_PER_EPOCH
+                        Number of iterations in an epoch.
+  --epochs EPOCHS       Number of epochs for training.
+  --patience PATIENCE   Number of patience indicates the criteria of early
+                        stop training.If score of metrics do not improve during the patience of epochs, the training will be stopped.
   --recon_wei RECON_WEI
                         If using capsnet: The coefficient (weighting) for the loss of decoder